meaghanjones/q-and-a/README.md

-# What Is It?
-Brazil Edition
+# :grey_question: What Is It?
+Brazil Edition :grey_question:

 This project was made for the Epicodus Javascript course (Week 3 Code Review | ember).